bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 ==TODO: AB was common among ancient Israelites:  https://pubmed.ncbi.nlm.nih.gov/888938/ .==

+Only 4% of people in France have AB+ or AB- https://www.sliderbase.com/spitem-614-1.html

 ==TODO:  More info here [here](https://www.shroud.com/pdfs/anc-kearse-pap3.pdf).
 Need to find photos of serum halos.==

 Areas on the shroud with blood clots show a serum halo around the blood as if from contact with real wounds,[^pellicori-1980:c] [^heller-1981:d] [^miller-1981:b] [^pellicori-1981:f] [^bucklin-1982:d] [^adler-1996:a] [^bsts-2000:d] which wouldn't happen if blood was simply painted onto the shroud.[^jumper-1984:i]

 Additionally, nothing else was found in the blood areas except blood--they haven't been "improved" with red paints or dyes.[^jumper-1984:j]  ==TODO: Fanti's paper claiming the opposite?== As expected, areas on the shroud without blood test negative for blood proteins.[^heller-1981:f] [^jumper-1984:h]

+==TODO Evidence of asphyxiation==

 #### Contact with a crucified man.